 Is mass timber all its hyped up to be?
 Jennifer Bonner and AKT II’s co-founder Hanif Kara think so, and they’ve written a book to explain why.

-In the book, Jennifer and Hanif detail the opportunity that CLT timber provides to meet the requirements of the 21stcentury and how these ‘boards’ of wood glued together to create thick blocks, have taken the industry by storm.
+Blank: Speculations on CLT advances a much-needed and transformational agenda for making architecture today through a close reading of cross-laminated timber (CLT) and its material unit, ‘the CLT blank’.
+In the book, US-based architect Jennifer Bonner and AKT II co-founder Hanif Kara OBE, who together teach at Harvard GSD, detail the opportunity that CLT timber provides to meet the requirements of the 21st century and how these ‘boards’ of wood – glued together to create thick blocks – have taken the industry by storm.
 CLT is suddenly becoming the leading star in how we construct buildings in a timely and economical way, as well as helping in the fight against climate change.

-Blank: Speculations of CLT, details the experimentation, innovation, and research that follows when detailing the various scales of the ‘CLT blank’.
-The book itself is a beautiful blend of art, architecture, and science that both Jennifer and Hanif hope will invigorate current conversations related to the material.
+Blank: Speculations on CLT details the experimentation, innovation, and research that follows when detailing the various scales of the ‘CLT blank’.
+The book itself is a beautiful blend of art, architecture and science that both Jennifer and Hanif hope will invigorate current conversations related to the material.